 Lots of concerts.

 I began in Baltimore at WKTK.
-Ah, living in my basement and bringing home $119 in my weekly paycheck.
+Ah, living in my parents' basement and bringing home $119 in my weekly paycheck.
 Back then I had a '69 VW Bug with no front passenger seat and it was gimme a ticket red.

 My on-air name was Midnight Mark because I started my shift at, wait for it, midnight.